Happy birthday, Madonna. But here’s what you gifted one young gay boy.

 Express Yourself taught me to respect myself in a relationship.

-Human Nature taught me never to feel shame, to never be afraid to push the buttons that need to be pushed.
+Human Nature taught me never to feel shamed by others, to never be afraid to push the buttons that need to be pushed.

 Oh Father taught me to never forget that everyone has a story.